pyinstaller/pyinstaller/doc/index.rst

 However, it is not a cross-compiler: to make a Windows app you run |PyInstaller| in Windows;
 to make a GNU/Linux app you run it in GNU/Linux, etc.
-|PyInstaller| has been used successfully with AIX, Solaris, and FreeBSD,
+|PyInstaller| has been used successfully with
-but is not tested against them.
+AIX, Solaris, FreeBSD and OpenBSD but is not tested against them.